zyeworld/books/docs/Google/ML_Glossary.md

 ### precision at k (precision@k)

 In the example at the end, "Four of the first five movies are very funny" should be changed to "Three of the..." according to the data.
 The equation that follows must be edited too.

+### Q

+The link `https://developers.google.com/machine-learning/glossary#q` doesn't lead to the anchor point `Q` in the glossary, but rather the search query box.